• Level of education

 Objectives

-The aims of this module are firstly to be able to describe electromagnetic waves and how they behave, by manipulating Maxwell's equations and the usual differential operators.
+The objectives of this module are, first, to be able to describe electromagnetic waves and understand how they behave, using Maxwell's equations and standard differential operators.

-In a second phase, the aim is to understand diffraction and interference phenomena, so as to acquire the knowledge needed to implement interferometers in common photonics applications such as spectroscopy, communications and strain measurements.
+The second objective is to understand the phenomena of diffraction and interference in order to acquire the knowledge necessary for implementing interferometers in common photonic applications such as spectroscopy, communications, and deformation measurements.

 Read more